Is your vinyl record warped?

 Q5: Do warped records sound bad?

-Yes, the warped record can cause the stylus to jump over the record which causes damage to the stylus.
+Yes, a warped record can cause the stylus to jump, causing damage.